RandomityGuy/MBHaxe/README.md

 If you are on browser, please send the browser console log to me If you are on native, please run marbleblast-debug.bat and reproduce the crash, send the resulting stacktrace that occurs during the crash to me.

-## Help it shows a black screen when playing a level!
-Your PC does not support the game, please upgrade it, there is nothing I can do about it to fix it.

 ## How accurate are the marble physics?
 Very accurate with up to 1% deviation from the original physics.
 The deviations are due to traplaunches being slightly different and occassional internal edge collisions, and the lower delta t values for physics simulations.